 District Captain West (DCAPT-W)

-Division 15 in northwest Florida has expertise in providing on the water support to Coast Guard Station Yankeetown whose area of responsibility includes long winding rivers and the treacherous waters of the Gulf of Mexico.
+Division 15 in northwest Florida has expertise since 1975 in providing on the water support to Coast Guard Station Yankeetown whose area of responsibility includes long winding rivers and the treacherous waters of the Gulf of Mexico.
 The division’s geographical area includes large rural areas as well as towns and cities including Gainesville and Ocala.
-The Division Commander, Andy Render, provides leadership to Division 15’s five flotillas and over 210 active members.
+The Division Commander, Linda Jones provides leadership in her first term, to Division 15’s five flotillas and over 100 active members.

 Division 11 covers the area of responsibility of Coast Guard Station Sand Key located in Clearwater.
 This active division is focused on operations including training support to both Coast Guard Air Station Clearwater and Station Sand Key.
-Larry O’Brien is in his second year as Division Commander providing leadership to over 270 active members in six flotillas in Division 11.
+Samuel Walker is currently serving his first year as the Division Commander providing leadership to over 200 active members within six flotillas of Division 11.

 Division 7 covers the Tampa-St Petersburg area including much of Tampa Bay.
-Eugene Keller, in his second year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
-The division has approximately 315 active members in six flotillas.
+Anthony Novellino in his first year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
+The division has more than 300 active members in six flotillas.

-Division 8, located South of Tampa Bay, includes Sarasota and serves the area of responsibility of Coast Guard Station Cortez.
+Division 8, located South of Tampa Bay, includes Sarasota and has served the area of responsibility of Coast Guard Station Cortez since 1970.
 Division 8 reaches from South Tampa Bay on the north to Boca Grande Pass on the south.
 Dane Hahn is the current Division Commander, in his first term, and leads this division which excels in all areas of Recreational Boating Safety as well as operations.
-The Division has six flotillas and nearly 270 active members.
+The Division has six flotillas and more than 240 active members.

-The United States Coast Guard Auxiliary, the uniformed civilian volunteer organization, is the non-military component of the United States Coast Guard, was founded in 1939 by an Act of Congress as the US Coast Guard Reserve and re-designated the Coast Guard Auxiliary in 1941.
+The United States Coast Guard Auxiliary, the uniformed civilian volunteer organization, is the non-military component of the United States Coast Guard.
+The Coast Guard Auxiliary was founded in 1939 by an Act of Congress as the U.S. Coast Guard Reserve and re-designated the Coast Guard Auxiliary in 1941.
 The U.S. Coast Guard and the U.S. Coast Guard Auxiliary operate within the U.S. Department of Homeland Security.

 Please check the Division and Flotilla website links provided at this site for additional information.